Hui people: History

 Many Hui are direct descendants of Silk Road travelers.
 On the southeast coast (e.g., Guangdong, Fujian) and in major trade centers elsewhere in China, some are of mixed local and foreign descent.
 The foreign element, although greatly diluted, came primarily from Iranian (Bosi) traders, who brought Islam to China.
 These foreigners settled and gradually intermarried, while assimilating into Chinese culture.

 Early European explorers speculated that T'ung-kan (Dungans, i.e. Hui, called "Chinese Mohammedans") in Xinjiang, originated from Khorezmians who were transported to China by the Mongols, and descended from a mixture of Chinese, Iranian and Turkic peoples.
 They also reported that the T'ung-kan were Shafi'ites, as were the Khorezmians.

 The Hui people of Yunnan and Northwestern China resulted from the convergence of Mongol, Turkic, and Iranian peoples or other Central Asian settlers recruited by the Yuan dynasty, either as artisans or as officials (the semu).
 The Hui formed the second-highest stratum in the Yuan ethnic hierarchy (after the Mongols but above Chinese).
 A proportion of the ancestral nomad or military ethnic groups were originally Nestorian Christians, many of whom later converted to Islam under the Ming and Qing dynasties.

 However, Hui peoples from Gansu, along with their Dongxian neighbors, did not receive substantial gene flow from Western and Central Asia or European populations during their Islamization.
-Chi Ma Tan Jun, a Yuan Dynasty's army consisted of Muslims from western tribes Around 13-14th AD, were stationed on several places from Mobei, Dadu (historical name of Beijing), to the South and northwest of Yangtze River and Yuanhan River.
+Chi Ma Tan Jun, a Yuan Dynasty army, consisting of Muslims from western tribes around 13–14th centuries AD, were stationed on several places from Mobei, Dadu (historical name of Beijing), to the South and northwest of Yangtze River and Yuanhan River.
 This followed with their assimilation to the Hui people, which caused the Hui population increased sharply during the Yuan Dynasty.

 The formation of large clans of Hui Muslims in Yunnan area were indicated by the appearances of certain figures like Sayyid Ajjal Shams al-Din Omar and Nestardin, local officials in Yuan Dynasty; and Mu Ying, Ha Yuansheng and Ye Daxiong, military officers stationed in Yunnan during Ming and Qing dynasties.
 Here, the Hui Muslims enjoyed important roles in border trade in Yunnan, which spanning the southwest frontier of China, Thailand and Myanmar.